priv-mjk/azureai-inference-workshop-2024/docs/2-OpenAI-Models/index.md

 ## 4. Ideation with Prompty

-[Prompty](https://www.prompty.ai/docs) isn an _asset class and format_ for LLM prompts that is designed to enhance observability, understandability, and portability.
+[Prompty](https://www.prompty.ai/docs) is an _asset class and format_ for LLM prompts that is designed to enhance observability, understandability, and portability.
 Let's break this down:

 ??? info "What is an Asset Class?"

-    - A [digital asset](https://business.adobe.com/blog/basics/digital-asset-management#what-is-a-digital-asset) is any type of mediat or data that is stored in a digital format.
+    - A [digital asset](https://business.adobe.com/blog/basics/digital-asset-management#what-is-a-digital-asset) is any type of media or data that is stored in a digital format.
 This includes images, videos, audio, documents, web pages, and code files.
     - An _asset class_ is a group of assets that share similar characteristics, such as the type of media or the purpose of the asset.
     - A _prompty asset_ is a digital asset that is designed to be used as a prompt template for a large language model.
 It uses a `.prompty` extension with a schema that adheres to the [Prompty Specification](https://www.prompty.ai/docs/prompty-specification), defined in YAML.